-Integrated Co-teaching:
+Integrated Co-teaching

-The integrated Co-teaching programs at Van Wyck Junior High School and at Wappingers Junior High School provides special education support to classified students in a general education setting, Grade level support is provided by a special education teacher in collaboration with a general education teacher.
+The Integrated Co-teaching programs at Van Wyck Junior High School and at Wappingers Junior High School provides special education support to classified students in a general education setting.
+Grade level support is provided by a special education teacher in collaboration with a general education teacher.
+Teaching assistants are assigned to the general education team.
+Students in an Integrated Co-teaching setting generally have mild to moderate disabilities with no significant behavioral needs.